Gallipoli

 Story & Plot Summary: Gallipoli

-Quick Plot Summary: Gallipoli is a War, History, Drama film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1981, Gallipoli is a War, History, Drama film directed by Peter Weir.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Mel Gibson.

 Story Breakdown